Problems of Daphne

 What is eating my daphne leaves?

 If your daphne leaves are discolored or damaged, pests like aphids and mealybugs could be the cause.
 These pests suck sap from the leaves, causing visible damage such as curling and discoloration.
+If left untreated, infestations can weaken the plant, potentially affecting its ability to produce healthy daphne flowers.
 Treat infestations with insecticidal soap, focusing on the undersides of the leaves where pests hide.
 For severe infestations, pyrethrum-based insecticides can be used as a last resort.

 How Can I Keep My Daphne Plant Healthy?